zhang1career/rule-engine/README.md

 - JDK 1.8+
 - Maven 3.6+
 - MySQL 5.7+ (optional, only needed when using SQL query functionality)
-- RabbitMQ (optional, only needed when message queue functionality is required)

 ### 2. Configuration